Apple Scruffs (song): Legacy

 According to Harrison biographer Alan Clayson, "Apple Scruffs" represented "the most intrinsically valuable if belated recognition of a vigil soon to end with adulthood [for the Scruffs] and the realisation that the Beatles as a 1960s myth would long outlive the mere mortals that constituted its dramatis personae".
 In a 1996 article on the Apple Scruffs for Mojo, Cliff Jones wrote that Harrison's musical tribute "immortalised" a fan phenomenon in which, as witnesses to the Beatles' final years, the participants transcended fandom and were themselves part of the band's history.

-Leng says that the song especially resonates in pop culture history after John Lennon's murder in New York City in 1980 and Harrison's knife attack at Friar Park in 1999, both of which were carried out by individuals who were obsessed with the Beatles.
+Leng says that the song especially resonates in pop culture history after John Lennon's murder in New York City in 1980 and Harrison's stabbing at Friar Park in 1999, both of which were carried out by individuals who were obsessed with the Beatles.
 He comments that the Beatles' unprecedented impact "virtually invented" the tradition of rock fans being emotionally invested in their heroes' work; given that this tradition became increasingly manipulated for commercial gain, Leng continues, "Apple Scruffs" represents "an echo from a distant, carefree age" and "shows how much has been lost".

 Ian Inglis similarly views the song in the context of the violence inflicted on Harrison and Lennon, and within a cultural climate where obsession with celebrities would more likely see the scruffs issued with restraining orders than a tribute song.
 Describing Harrison's track as a "celebration of a unique and warm connection between the members of the Beatles and their public", Inglis adds: "Heard today, its sentiments evoke the last days of what novelist Edith Wharton had referred to, several decades earlier, as 'the age of innocence'."

 Writing for Rolling Stone in 2014, author William Shaw concluded his article on the Apple scruffs by quoting Harrison's lyrics to support the contention that "Most of all, they acted as a kind of balm for the Beatles during their most punishing days as the four most famous people on the planet."
 Shaw also commented that despite the existence of fan groups devoted to acts such as Duran Duran, Justin Bieber, Miley Cyrus and Beyoncé, none were or would ever be as "legendary and as sweetly original" as the scruffs.